 What causes it?

 Everyone's different.
 Some mums produce too much milk, others produce too little and it's not always clear why.
-Sometimes over-supply is the result of expressing and stockpiling milk too often, or attempting to feed to a set schedule, timing feeds or only offering one breast per feed rather than feeding responsively.
+Sometimes oversupply is the result of expressing and stockpiling milk too often, or attempting to feed to a set schedule, timing feeds or only offering one breast per feed rather than feeding responsively.

 What's the solution?

-- Your breasts feel tingly or full.
+- your breasts feel tingly or full.

-- You think that your baby has overslept
+- you think that your baby has overslept

-- You just want to sit, rest and feed your baby
+- you just want to sit, rest and feed your baby,

 Speak to your health visitor or a Breastfeeding Helpline Advisor (0300 100 0212) about your breastfeeding and expressing patterns.
 They may recommend stopping expressing for a while to bring down your supply to match your baby's needs.
 However, you could just be one of those mums whose bodies are made to make extra milk.
 An answer to your problem and something to consider would be to donate your excess milk to the Scottish Donor Milk Bank for vulnerable babies whose mums can't express enough milk.
-You can find out more about how to do this in our article on the Scotland-wide donor milk bank.
+You can find out more about how to do this in our page on the Scotland-wide donor milk bank.